jtmogen/semantisk-samhandling-ops-l/README.md

 # Background

-In accordance with the purpose and objectives of OPS Landbruk, OPS Landbruk will work to facilitate simplified data exchange in the Norwegian agricultural sector.
+In accordance with the objectives of OPS Landbruk, OPS Landbruk will work to facilitate simplified data exchange in the Norwegian agricultural sector.

-The objectives state that OPS shall
+The objectives state that OPS Landbruk shall

       - Facilitate easier data sharing between the public and private sector with the goal of enabling machine-to-machine data exchange.